 “Regardless of the type of debt, if you don’t make your payments, your credit score will be adversely impacted,” says Brown.

-For FICO credit scoring, the longer an account goes late or unpaid the worse the impact to your score becomes.
+For FICO credit scoring, the longer an account goes late or unpaid the worse the impact on your score becomes.
 And negative information, such as late payments, missed payments, collection accounts and charge-offs, can remain on your credit report for up to seven years.

-Managing secured debts and unsecured debts
+Managing secured debts vs. unsecured debts

 If you have multiple debts, it’s helpful to have a plan for paying them off.
 The best decision for you might depend on the type of loan and interest rate.
 Your financial situation could also play into your decision.